EighteenZi/rocksdb_wiki/FIFO-compaction-style.md

 Please note that, since the oldest files are compacted, the file to be deleted by FIFO is also larger, so potentially slightly less data is stored than without compaction.

+## FIFO Compaction with TTL
+A new experimental feature called FIFO compaction with TTL has been introduced starting in RocksDB 5.7.

+So far, FIFO compaction worked by just taking just the total file size into consideration, like, drop the oldest files if the db size exceeds `compaction_options_fifo.max_table_files_size`, one at a time until the total size drops below the set threshold.
+This sometimes makes it tricky to enable in production as use cases can have organic growth.

+We introduced a new option `compaction_options_fifo.ttl` that kicks of FIFO compaction whenever the ttl for a file expires.
+This enables users to drop files based on time rather than always based on size, say, drop all SST files older than a week or a month.